hn303/CamLandEc-RM03/supervision2-exercises_invisible_v2.md

 ![](statics/Sup2_sleuth4_4.PNG)

-### Changinng the model settings and running the simulation
+### Changing the model settings and running the simulation

 1. Go back to `Interface` tab, click `setup`.
 You will see that the Sejong data have been loaded.
 2. Click `go` and a few ticks and click `go` again.
 What happens?